• Skip to main content

 Give your child plenty of opportunities to practice one to one correspondence counting at home every day.
 Simple activities like picking up 3 toy cars, building a tower with 5 blocks or even eating 4 crackers will help in reinforcing this skill.
 Invite them to count along as they pick up each item to help them associate the number name to each item.

-I highly recommend trying these 10 Easy Counting Activities to Help Preschoolers Learn to Count 1 to 10.
+I highly recommend trying these 10 Easy Counting Activities to Help Preschoolers Learn to Count 1 to 10, or try this Counting Flowers Printable Activity!

 How to Use this 1 to 1 Correspondence Counting Toy